lidofinance/dual-governance/docs/specification.md

 The purpose of the `RageQuitExtensionDelay` phase is to provide sufficient time to participants who locked withdrawal NFTs to claim them before Lido DAO's proposal execution is unblocked.
 As soon as a withdrawal NFT is claimed, the user's ETH is no longer affected by any code controlled by the DAO.

-When the `RageQuitExtensionDelay` period elapses, the `DualGovernance.activateNextState()` function exits the `RageQuit` state and initiates the `RageQuitEthClaimTimelock`.
+When the `RageQuitExtensionDelay` period elapses, the `DualGovernance.activateNextState()` function exits the `RageQuit` state and initiates the `RageQuitEthWithdrawalsTimelock`.
 Throughout this timelock, tokens remain locked within the `Escrow` instance and are inaccessible for withdrawal.
 Once the timelock expires, participants in the rage quit process can retrieve their ETH by withdrawing it from the `Escrow` instance.

-The duration of the `RageQuitEthClaimTimelock` is dynamic and varies based on the number of "continuous" rage quits.
+The duration of the `RageQuitEthWithdrawalsTimelock` is dynamic and varies based on the number of "continuous" rage quits.
 A pair of rage quits is considered continuous when `DualGovernance` has not transitioned to the `Normal` or `VetoCooldown` state between them.

 ### Function: Escrow.lockStETH